On Linear Convergence of Policy Gradient Methods for Finite MDPs: Main result: geometric convergence

-\paragraph{Part (b): Constant stepsize Frank-Wolfe:} The proof makes simple modifications to the classic policy iteration analysis review in Section \ref{sec: background}.
-Recall from Section \ref{sec:algorithms} that the Frank-Wolfe update exactly equals a soft-policy iteration update:
+\paragraph{Part (b): Constant stepsize Frank-Wolfe:} The proof here follows the analysis of policy iteration reviewed in Section \ref{sec: background}.
+Recall from Section \ref{sec:algorithms} that a Frank-Wolfe update is equivalent to a soft policy iteration update:

 where $\pi^t_+$ is the policy iteration update to $\pi^t$.
 Thus, starting from a feasible policy $\pi^0 \in \Pi$, we always maintain feasibility for $\alpha \in (0,1]$.
-By the linearity in \eqref{eq: tabular costs and transitions}, for any state $s$,
+By linearity of the cost and transition functions as shown in \eqref{eq: tabular costs and transitions_ch3}, we have that for any state $s$,